We may earn affiliate commissions for the recommended products. Learn more.

 Picking the right red light mat goes beyond comparing prices or LED counts.
 You should consider every aspect of these devices before you pull the trigger, with a special emphasis on the following factors:

 • Wavelength mix.
-Red light mats rely on a blend of 660nm red light and 850nm near-infrared light.
-However, the ratio of lights varies, and you should consider it.
-Some models, like the Red Light Lab Therapy Mat, also use a tri-chip design, with 1 red light and 2 near-infrared light LEDs on each chip.
+Red light mats rely on a mix of 660nm red light and 850nm near-infrared light.
+However, the ratio of lights varies – some models emphasize one wavelength over the other or use a tri-chip design.

 • LED count and layout density.
 While having more LEDs is beneficial, their density also matters.
 You should aim for mats with tightly packed layouts to ensure even exposure.

-• Surface materials and off-gassing.
+• Surface materials and portability.
 Synthetically-made mats can emit a smell when heated, so paying attention to materials is vital.
-Off-gassing also matters, as you don’t want to end up with a model that has received countless smell complaints.
+Also, lightweight materials are especially important for portability.
+So, if travel matters to you, prioritize foldable and light designs.

-• Warranty and safety certifications.
+• Warranty.
 Reliable red light mats come with at least 1 year of warranty, but some higher-end models offer up to 3 years of coverage.
-It’s also worth checking for certifications like FDA approval, as this ensures the device meets the necessary safety standards.

 Speaking of safety, there are a few important precautions to keep in mind when using red light therapy mats.
 For starters, proper eye protection is a must, and you should wear goggles for sessions where your eyes might be exposed to red or near-infrared light.